ARRIVAL OF THE 2 CENTS COAT OF ARMS FROM DENMARK

 The earliest reported use of 2 cents Coat of Arms is May 27.
 The use of the bisected 4 cents came to an end on St. Thomas May 23 - so they would have had to use i.e. 1 cent Coat of Arms and 2 cents cards for a short period of time.

-This June 4 cancelled stamp shows that the 2 cents Coat of Arms was present on St. Croix on the last day of authorized use of bisected 4 cents and not as previously reported arriving on June 5.
+The June 4 cancelled stamp and postal card clearly show that the 2 cents Coat of Arms was present on St. Croix on the last day of authorized use of bisected 4 cents and not as previously reported arriving on June 5.

 Furthermore one could argue that the First day of use of the 2 cents Coat of Arms on St. Croix is June 4 1903.